-Creating a balance between available resources and our consumptive society is an ongoing challenge that will continue to challenge our communities and its leaders as the Upstate experiences consistent growth.
+Creating a balance between available resources and our consumptive society is a goal that will continue to challenge our communities as the Upstate experiences consistent growth.
 Ten at the Top, in collaboration with regional partners, conducted a growth analysis in 2017.
-The Shaping Our Future Growth Analysis illustrated that if the Upstate continues utilizing land for development at the current trend rate, more land will move from open space to developed between 2015 and 2040 than in the preceding two hundred years.
+The Shaping Our Future Growth Analysis illustrated that if the Upstate continues utilizing land for development at the current rate, more land will move from open space to developed space between 2015 and 2040 than in the preceding two hundred years.
 It will be crucial in making land-use decisions that leaders in our region understand the many factors involved, including housing, workforce flow, development patterns, and transportation.
 Ten at the Top is working to educate the public and policy makers on topics related to the region’s future growth.